SSWConsulting/SSW.Rules.Content/rules/website-chatbot/rule.md

 | Knowledge Base Limits | Unlimited | Limited but Sufficient |
 | Cost per Message | Moderate | High |

+Before delving deeper into the comparison it would help to first understand the steps involved in building chatbots using either technology.

+#### Steps to create chatbot using a 3rd Party service
+For e.g. in Chatbase you would:
+1. Train the bot by providing links to your web pages or by uploading docs
+2. Craft a pointed prompt to give it instructions on how to respond to the user.
+For e.g. you can ask it to share URLs to your web pages when appropriate
+3. Choose a GPT model – GPT-4 highly recommended
+4. Embed an iframe or javascript code provided by the service on your website
+5. Configure the chatbot for features such as a greeting msg, company logo, chat bubble colours, etc.

+#### Steps to create chatbot using the OpenAI API
+The following provides a very high level description of creating a chatbot from scratch using the OpenAI API.
+For a more in-depth explanation please watch:
+Exploring the Capabilities of ChatGPT | Calum Simpson | User Group

+1)	Convert your knowledge base into embeddings
+2)	Store embeddings and their corresponding text content in a vector database
+3)	Setup a server that can do the following
+a)	Convert user query into an embedding
+b)	Lookup vector database to find embeddings that are closest to the embedding created out of user query
+c)	Insert the content corresponding to the matching embeddings into the OpenAI System message
+d)	Pass recent user chat history to the OpenAI API
+e)	Wait for OpenAI to generate a response.
+Present the response to the user.
+4)	Create a chatbot front-end widget

 You might be torn between two popular platforms: [Botpress](https://botpress.com/) and [Chatbase](https://www.chatbase.co/).

 `youtube: https://www.youtube.com/watch?v=a1LSk3krUL0`